 From the 15th of April 2021, Cryos has implemented changes to the genetic panel.
-The panel now comprehends a smaller selected group of the most common and severe disease-causing genes.
-The renewed panel opens the opportunity for Genetic Matching of gamete donors to their recipients, preventing the need to reject donors who are known carriers, which has been the procedure until now.
-From June 2021 Cryos will be offering the service of Genetic Matching.
+The panel now comprehends a selected group of the most common and severe disease-causing genes.
+The renewed panel opens the opportunity for Genetic Matching of gamete donors to their recipients, preventing the need to reject donors who are known carriers.
+From June 2021 Cryos is offering the service of Genetic Matching.

-Genetic Matching is an enlarged genetic test like the one performed on sperm donor candidates.
-The test compares the genes of the prospective mother with her chosen sperm donor – or the prospective father with the chosen egg donor.
-By matching their genes, Cryos can determine if the recipient and the donor are carriers of the same recessive genes.
+Genetic Matching is an enlarged genetic test like the one performed on donor candidates.
+The test compares the genes of the prospective parent with the chosen donor.
+By matching their genes, Cryos can determine if the recipient and the donor are carriers of the same recessive gene variants.
 This genetic match can be performed on many genes and lowers the risk of having a child with a severe genetic disease.

 What does it mean to be a carrier?

 In April 2021, a novel study conducted by Institute for Women’s Health, University College London, UK, in collaboration with Cryos International, was published by the renowned medical journal, Human Reproduction.
 The study wanted to investigate the rate of donors being rejected after performing a genetic carrier test.